yaledailynews/static/thingstonotforget.md

 - 2x2 card (like on author page) to label section
 - article cards (same as home page)
 - endless scroll
-- weekend and magazine should get cover image